sililomasifilo/publicsafety/src/server/README.md

 Some small changes remain to be made.

+## files of interest
+> app/controllers
+> app/models
+> app/databases
+> app/lib
+> app/filters.php
+> app/routes.php

-TODO:
+## TODO:

-Tests need to be written.
+> Tests need to be written.

-Replace user:pass authentication with HMAC.
+> Replace user:pass authentication with HMAC.

-Push Notification needs to be implemeted.
+> Push Notification needs to be implemeted.

-Validations need to be implemented.
+> Validations need to be implemented.

-Request response format needs to be filled.
+> Request response format needs to be filled.

-Cleaner url.
+> Cleaner url.

-Complete request/response documentation.
+> Complete request/response documentation.

 ##Installation